 A high reading comprehension test will typically mean that a person has a high level of communication, and is good with words.
 Examples of a reading comprehension follow:

 1.)
 Which of the following words should not belong in this group: Leopard, Snake, Gorilla, Monkey, or Tiger?

 2.)
 Sad is to happy, as fire is to what?

-Spatial reasoning is perhaps the hardest area of an IQ test, and can skew an IQ meaning very easily.
+Spatial reasoning is perhaps the hardest area of an IQ test and can skew an IQ meaning very quickly.
 Spatial reasoning questions force an individual to use their imagination to solve problems.
-These questions involve pictures of a problem, such as two gears turning, and expect you to know which direction a given gear will turn- based on the illustration alone.
-Most people have problems with these types of questions, but those who do not generally choose careers in engineering, computer programming, or become mechanics.
+These issues involve pictures of a problem, such as two gears turning, and expect you to know which direction a given gear will turn- based on the illustration alone.
+Most people have problems with these types of questions, but those who do not choose careers in engineering, computer programming, or become mechanics.

 Click below to see contributions from other visitors to this page...

 I took two different IQ tests on same day, as offered by Mensa.
 CTMM and a British test whose name I forget.
 I did 20 or 25 points worse on the CTMM than …

 I took the IQ test in the late sixies or early seventies at St. Theresa Consolidated School in Pei, Canada, along with the rest of my school.
 I want to …